VictoryMa8/jolly-ole-time/README.md

-# jolly-ole-time
+# ole-faithful

-Jolly Ole Time, the web application for students at St. Olaf College.
+Ole Faithful, a web application for students at St. Olaf College.